timebertt/thesis-controller-sharding/content/50-implementation.md

 - only runs in leader
 - explain shard states determined from shard leases
-- shard state label on leases
+- maintains shard state label on leases for observability
+- acquires shard lease in state uncertain
+- deletes orphaned shard leases
 - on shard failure, state label update basically triggers an event that the object sharder acts on
-- explain event handler, predicates, mappers
+- (explain event handler, predicates, mappers)

 ## Sharder Controller